 Payment Capture: A Pivotal Point in the Transaction Process

-You’re probably familiar with the general concepts behind payments like transaction authorization, approval, and denial.
+You’re probably familiar with the general concepts behind payments like authorization, approval, and declines.
 Are you familiar with the finer points of the approval process itself, though?

 What is Payment Capture?